 A Promising Launchpad to Southeast Asia and Islamic Trade Destination

-Malaysia is one of Southeast Asia’s fastest-growing investor-centric, business-friendly, state-oriented, newly-industrialised, mixed economies, which is averaging a growth rate of just under 6 percent over the last decade.
+Malaysia is one of Southeast Asia’s fastest-growing, investor-centric, business-friendly, state-oriented, newly-industrialized, mixed economies, making it an ideal location for doing business in Malaysia, with an average growth rate of just under 6 percent over the last decade

 Politically, it is a federation with 13 states and three federal territories of Kuala Lumpur, Putrajaya, and Labuan.
 The currency is Ringgit Malaysia (RM), and its four languages include Bahasa Malaysia (official language), English, Mandarin, and Tamil.